This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 In Zwift, you ride with an avatar through a virtual, cartoonish world with other people worldwide.
 You can just ride and chat with others, race, follow pace partners, or do structured workouts.

-Wahoo SYSTM, on the other hand, is a multisport platform suitable for endurance athletes, like cyclists, runners, swimmers, etc.
+Wahoo SYSTM, on the other hand, is a multisport platform suitable for endurance athletes such as cyclists, runners, and swimmers.
+It includes structured workouts, yoga, strength and mental exercises, and more.

 See my summary of the main features below.